digitorus/pdfsigner/docs/command-line-signer.md

 # Command line signer

-Command line signer allows to sign document using PEM or PKSC11 as well as using preconfigured signer from the config file.
+Command line signer allows to sign document using PEM or PKSC11 provided directly as well as using preconfigured signer from the config file.

 Command - `pdfsigner sign`